 If the application deadline is missed, the student's name may not appear in the commencement program and the awarding of the student's degree or certificate may be delayed.

 Posting of Degrees

-A degree is not official until it has been reviewed, approved, and posted.
+A degree is not official until the student’s application has been reviewed and approved, and the degree is posted.
 Posting refers to the secure process of entering a degree into the official student record-keeping system and connecting it to a student's transcript.

 Before students can receive their diplomas or transcripts, students must clear any indebtedness to Northern Arizona University.
 Students should check their NAU LOUIE accounts to ensure there are no student account “holds.”

 The degree will post to a student’s transcript after the end of the term in which all degree requirements have been met.
 Degrees will not be posted to transcripts until the Office of the Registrar confirms all grades for the semester.
-This usually occurs within two weeks after the end of term; however, it can take four to six weeks to post conferred degrees.
+Confirmation of grades usually occurs within two weeks after the end of term and it normally takes four to six weeks to post conferred degrees.
 Students who do not complete certificate or degree requirements before the final day of the term may request the application be withdrawn, and then must reapply for the next available term.

 Participating in Commencement Ceremonies

-Master’s and doctoral students that do not require a thesis or dissertation as part of their degree requirements may participate in commencement ceremonies one term prior to the term in which they will complete the degree requirements, only if they have acquired permission from their department/program.
+Master’s and doctoral students in programs that do not require a thesis or dissertation as part of their degree requirements may participate in commencement ceremonies one term prior to the term in which they will complete the degree requirements, only if they have acquired permission from their department/program.
 Most often these situations include, but are not limited to, final projects, an internship, or other capstone requirements.